gracesharer/M3/README.md

 /**** TO RUN********/
-On line 20 put the path to the file you would like to have read and parsed compile, run
+On line 20 put the path to the file you would like to have read.
+Then compile and run

 /**** Logic ********/
 // I parsed the file by commas as CSV file is a comma separated values file